Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Numerical Examples

 The decentralized linear equality constraints are denoted as

 where

 By using (\ref{equation:transformation}), we have

-In this example, the stopping criterion is chosen as $\varepsilon = 1\times 10^{-9}$ and the initial system state vector is chosen as a random vector with $\mathbb E\left(x_0x_0^T\right)=I$.
-For both of the first-order optimization method and the second-order optimization method, the backtracking line search method with stability guaranteed is used.
+In this example, the stopping criterion is chosen as $\varepsilon = 10^{-9}$ and the initial system state vector is chosen as a random vector with $\mathbb E\left(x_0x_0^T\right)=I$.
+Both the first-order optimization method and the second-order optimization method utilize the line search method.
 The parameters for the backtracking line search are chosen as $\alpha = 0.2$ and $\beta = 0.1$.
-The parameter for the PT-matrix, which will be used in the second-order optimization method, is chosen as $\epsilon = 1\times 10^{-6}$.
-The initial controller gain matrix is chosen as
+The parameter for the PT-matrix, which will be used in the second-order optimization method, is chosen as $\epsilon = 10^{-6}$.
+The initial controller gain matrix is chosen as $K_0 = \operatorname{diag}\{-2, -3\}$.